-In 2008, the Banking (Service to the Customer) (Fees) Rules 5768-2008, were legislated, determining a uniform structure for the fee schedules of all banking corporations in Israel.
-Due to the uniform structure, the banks' fees for each service can be easily compared.
-These Rules also require banking corporations to publish their fee schedule on their website.
-Appendix A of the banking corporations' fee schedules also includes the discounts they offer to specific.
-It is recommended to check periodically if you are eligible for any discounts.
+In 2008, the Banking (Service to the Customer) (Fees) Rules 5768-2008, were legislated, determining a uniform format for the fee schedules of all banking corporations in Israel, which facilitates a comparison of banking fees across banks for each service.
+In compliance with these Rules, all banking corporations publish their fee schedule on their website.
+Appendix A of the banking corporations' fee schedules also includes the concessions they offer to specific groups.
+It is recommended to check periodically if you are eligible for any concessions.

-Check the discounted fees granted to specific groups!
-The discounts are published on each bank's website, in Appendix A of the bank's fee schedule.
+Check the concessions that are available to specific groups!
+The concessions are published on each bank's website, in Appendix A of the bank's fee schedule.